-- No need to provide additional nutrient supply
+- No need to provide an additional nutrient supply

-- Increase your confidence level to make your own fertilizer in future
+- Increase your confidence level to make your fertilizer in future

-How to determine which additives do I need most?
+How to determine which additives I need most?

-No matter whatever you grow in your backyard, do the soil test first.
-It will help you to determine which ingredients you need most and the present soil condition.
+Whatever you grow in your backyard, do the soil test first.
+It will help you determine the ingredients you need most and the soil condition.

-You can easily get a cheap soil test kit form your local garden centers or online stores.
-If you found difficulties, then go to the nearest agricultural extension center for help.
+You can quickly get a cheap soil test kit from your local garden centers or online stores.
+If you find difficulties, contact the nearest agricultural extension center for help.
 They will do it for you.

 What proportion of the ingredients to use for my fertilizer recipe?

-Your soil test result will show you the present soil condition, nutrient deficiency, and soil (pH) level.
-If your soil holds less nitrogen, phosphorous, potassium or any other nutrients, add those ingredients more which contain these type of nutrients.
+Your soil test result will show the present soil condition, nutrient deficiency, and soil (pH) level.
+If your soil holds less nitrogen, phosphorous, potassium, or other nutrients, add more ingredients containing these nutrients.

-In that case, you need to add some ingredients in your compost pile which contain a high level of potassium such as banana peels or wood ashes to keep balance in your fertilizer.
+In that case, you must add some ingredients to your compost pile containing a high potassium level.
+Such as banana peels or wood ashes, to keep balance in your fertilizer.

 How to make high nutrients organic fertilizer for tomatoes at home?

-It would be nice if you follow your soil test report to make your homemade fertilizer.
-Apply the same amount of ingredients to your compost pile as your soil test report says.
+Following your soil test report to make your homemade fertilizer would be excellent.
+Apply the same ingredients to your compost pile as your soil test report says.
 This little effort will bring you the best output.

 Basic understanding of fertilizer measurement